 - Body and Soul Wisdom: The more you can bring your whole self to your work, the richer and more enduring the work.
 We'll explore ways for you to glean the wisdom of your body and soul, listening to what signs and wonders abound from all of you.

 - Creativity Resilience: Whether you're writing a novel or planning a community workshop, the more you cultivate your artistic resilience -- the ability to bounce back from tripping over a wrong direction -- the closer you'll get to realizing your goals, and awakening your widest and wildest creativity.
 I can provide you with prompts, ideas, and approaches to recover your bounce.

 - Getting Lost and Found: Creating most things entails a winding path through surprise tangles of trees and unexpected giant parking lots where you can't find your car.
 I'll help you find more peace and meaning in the lost moments, and also your way back to your work with gifts and insights from such excursions.

 - Redefining Blocks Into Opportunities: I don't believe in most of what people call "writer's block," but in looking at stuck moments as opportunities to replenish your creative spirit, ask new questions, consider other work that wants attention, and play your way back into what previously felt stuck.
 I have lots of tricks and tools to help you do the same.

-- Work and Life: One of the biggest challenges for most of us is balancing our life's work with our lives.
+- Work and Life Balance: One of the biggest challenges for most of us is balancing our life's work with our lives.
 We'll consider how you can create and sustain spaciousness for your creative process in concert with your day job, family, community, and/or other foundations in your life.

-Receive a pithy newsletter each month with a writing prompt, featured writer, and news of upcoming workshops, readings, and happenings.
+Sign up for my monthly newsletter for news of upcoming workshops, readings, and happenings.
 Click here.